 Since 1999 he has resided in Delaware County.
 He is a partner with Duane Morris LLP in Philadelphia where his law practice includes antitrust, franchise and distribution law, and general complex commercial litigation.
-Active in state and local politics, Manly is a former township commissioner in Nether Providence Township and has served as Solicitor of the Delaware County Democratic Committee since 2010.
+Active in state and local politics, Manly is a former township commissioner in Nether Providence Township and Solicitor of the Delaware County Board of Elections.
 An avid fisherman who loves nothing more than “simply messing about in boats,” Manly watched his native Chesapeake Bay and its people struggle through the challenges of population growth, pollution, collapsing fisheries and the ways of life they formerly sustained.

 He brings his love of the water and deep commitment to the mission of the preservation and recovery of the great and historic waterways of America to Schuylkill River Greenways, where he is inspired by the opportunity to contribute actively to the ongoing efforts to protect and improve the Schuylkill.

 Chris Anderson, Board Secretary